davewalker5/RC2014/MIDIConverter/README.md

 DATA 500,4389,5530,6577,7,7
 ```

 Duration is in milliseconds before BASIC delay calibration.
 Frequencies are precalculated SID words.
 The active mask selects voices and the retrigger mask distinguishes a repeated note from a continued one.
 A zero-duration record ends the music.
+Meter-enabled output uses data-format version 2 and appends a seventh value containing the LED mask; version 1 remains the default.

 ## BASIC Player Template